-Executors (the people who will carry out the instructions in your Will)
+Executors (the people who will carry out the instructions in your Will and administer your estate)

-See the 'Skipton Trustees Limited Independent Executor and Professional Attorney Services' guide to find out some of the duties of an executor.
+See the 'Skipton Trustees Limited Independent Executor and Professional Attorney Services' guide to find out some of the duties of an Executor.

-Funeral instructions
+Funeral Instructions

 You may have already thought about your funeral instructions and planned for them.
-Please ensure any instructions you put in the Will are the same as those you have in any pre-paid funeral plan.
+Please ensure the instructions you put in the Will are the same as those you have in any pre-paid funeral plan (if you have one).